buildkite/agent/README.md

    killall -USR2 buildbox-agent
    ```

    This will tell it to finish off any current job, and then shut itself down.
-The `upstart` stuff we setup before will notice the process has died, and start it back up again!
+Our process management stuff (`upstart`, etc) will notice the process has died, and start it back up again!
 Easy peasy!

 ### Upgrading from the Ruby agent